Democratic debate: Top 2020 contenders finally on same stage

 “For a complete junkie or someone in the business, you already have an impression of everyone,” said Howard Dean, who ran for president in 2004 and later chaired the Democratic National Committee.
 “But now you are going to see increasing scrutiny with other people coming in to take a closer look.”

-The debate will air on a broadcast network with a post-Labor Day uptick in interest in the race, almost certainly giving the candidates their largest single audience yet.
-It’s also the first debate of the 2020 cycle that’s confined to one night after several candidates dropped out and others failed to meet new qualification standards.
+The ABC News debate is the first limited to one night after several candidates dropped out and others failed to meet new qualification standards.
+A handful more candidates qualified for next month’s debate, which will again be divided over two nights.

+Beyond Biden and Sens.
+Warren and Sanders, the candidates on stage Thursday night include Minnesota Sen. Amy Klobuchar, New Jersey Sen. Cory Booker, South Bend, Indiana, Mayor Pete Buttigieg, California Sen. Kamala Harris, New York businessman Andrew Yang, former Texas Rep. Beto O’Rourke and former Obama administration Housing chief Julian Castro.

-Perhaps the biggest question is how directly the candidates will attack one another.
-Some fights that were predicted in previous debates failed to materialize with candidates like Sanders and Warren in July joining forces to take on their rivals.
+Perhaps the biggest question is how directly the candidates will go after one another.
+Some fights that were predicted in previous debates failed to materialize with candidates like Sanders and Warren in July joining forces.

+The White House hopefuls and their campaigns are sending mixed messages about how eager they are to make frontal attacks on anyone other than Trump.

 “I’m just going to be me, and she’ll be her, and let people make their judgments.
 I have great respect for her,” Biden said recently as he campaigned in South Carolina.